Subscribe to Harry's bike blog, from Alaska to UshuaiaNews FeedSubscribe to Harry's bike blog, from Alaska to UshuaiaComments

 Filed under 1000 Americans

-Oepie was born in the Netherlands and had worked in the dark dusty mines of Southern Limburg.
-He had a hard time getting used to Canada, but now he feels it is his home, even though half the town he lives in is either Dutch or has Dutch parents.
-But he was very happy, he [...]
+Oepie was born in the and had worked in the dark dusty mines of Southern Limburg.
+He had a hard time getting used to , but now he feels it is his home, even though half the town he lives in is either Dutch or has Dutch parents.
+But he was very happy, he could show off his Dutch ‘uniform’ for my picture.

 1000 Americans: Rita Hofsink, Smithers, BC